Degree Details

 Degree Requirements

 Earn an initial Massachusetts teaching license in Deaf Education (PreK–12).
-Typically takes two years + one summer to complete.
+This concentration typically takes two years and one summer to complete.

 Dual Licensure with Early Childhood Education or Special Education

-Earn a dual license in Deaf Education with either Early Childhood Education (PreK–12) or Teaching Students with Severe Disabilities (ages 3-23).
-Typically takes two years + one summer to complete.
+Earn a dual license in Deaf Education with either Early Childhood Education (PreK–12) or Teaching Students with Severe Disabilities (ages 3–23).
+This concentration typically takes two years and one summer to complete.

 Focus on research, advocacy, or leadership roles within Deaf Studies and Deaf Education.
-This option does not lead to teaching licensure and may be completed in one academic year.
+This option does not lead to teaching licensure but allows you to earn your Deaf Education degree online in one academic year.

 Field-Based Experiences